 How to Choose a Guitar Amp Under $300

 For the purposes of this review I’m looking at options that meet three specific criteria:

-- It must have enough power for a band situation.
-Your little practice amp was fine for your bedroom, but moving up to a better amp should mean you can take it out of the house and jam with a drummer if you feel like it.
+- It must have enough power.
+Your little practice amp was fine when you were just starting out, but moving up to a better amp should mean you can take it out of the house and jam with friends if you feel like it.